-Telephone #: a) Home: (Voice Mailor Call Display)

-b) Work:

-c) Cell#:

-d) Fax #: (call first?)

-e) Email: (does client check regularly?)

-Present Mailii ng Add ress:

-e of the possible implications of removal of an Ask the client r made an assignment in bankruptcy?
-If the answer is "yes", Notes: • et that certain debt obligations (notably CRA and WCB) are nd survive bankruptcy. • An ur same. ndischarge d bankrupt cannot buy property or give security respecting the Is the Seller a (Canada)?compliance w If Canada within the meaning of Section 116 of the Income Tax Act so, obtain an undertaking from the Seller's solicitor respecting
+Telephone #: a) Home:(Void ce Mail or Call Display) b) Work (His): or Hers: c) Cell#: d) Fax #: (call first?) e) Email: (does client check regularly?)
+Present Mailin ng Addı ress: Has the client been made aware of the possible implications of removal of an assessment cap?
+Ask the client if he/she has ever made an assignment in bankruptcy?
+If the answer is "yes", obtain evidence of a discharge.
+Notes: • Notes: • Consider the fact that certain debt obligations (notably CRA and WCB) are secured debts and survive bankruptcy. • An un same. discharged bankrupt cannot buy prop perty or give security respecting the Is the Seller a (Canada)?compliance w If so, obtain an undertaking of Section 116 of the Income Tax Act from the Seller's solicitor respecting Ask the client if he/she is aware of new construction/major renovations?
+(HST/Builders' Lien issues)